-For example, if when you were younger you were bitten by a dog, then you store that memory.
+For example, say when you were younger you were bitten by a dog, you store that memory.
 When you see a dog down the street, you instantly react, even if it is harmless.
-You may be saying to yourself, ‘OMG it’s a dog, I remember when I was a child being bitten by one, so I have to be careful.’
+You may say to yourself, ‘OMG it’s a dog, I remember when I was a child being bitten by one, so I have to be careful.’
 And you get yourself worked up.
 However, you are no longer that child and not all dogs are harmful.

-So it is important to examine what you are saying to yourself when you feel the panic and anxiety.
-Sometimes panic attacks & anxiety are about being scared about a thought, not a reality.
+So it is important to examine what you are saying to yourself when you feel panic and anxiety.
+Sometimes panic attacks & anxiety are about being scared about thought, not a reality.
+Also, ask yourself, do you constantly worry about things?
 So the first thing is to check, is this thought real?
 Real is what you can see, feel, touch, taste, etc. So can I touch it?

 What are you thinking, what words and pictures are you bringing into your mind causing this reaction in the body?